Will20150909/voter-chart/README.md

 voltdb.release  ##It should be set the voltdb release name, default is "mydb".
 You'd better set it to "voltdb".

 voltdb.namespace  ##The voltdb cluster's namespace on K8S, default is "default".

+Add the Helm repo if you do not already have it:

+helm repo add voter https://will20150909.github.io/voter-chart

+To install the chart:

+helm install voter voter/voltdb-voter

+To run the voter:

+1.enter into the pods
+kubectl exec -it voter-voltdb-voter-xxxxxx -- bash

+2.run the shell script
+cd /opt/voter
+./run.sh init
+./run.sh client